-NIBC Bank is at the head of a group of entities.
-The financial information of this group is included in the consolidated financial statements of NIBC Bank.
-The bank has structured its banking activities in three operating segments: Corporate client offering, Retail client offering and Treasury and Group Functions.
+NIBC Holding is at the head of a group of entities.
+The financial information of this group is included in the consolidated financial statements of NIBC Holding.
+NIBC Holding has structured its banking activities in three operating segments: Corporate client offering, Retail client offering and Treasury and Group Functions.
 Corporate client offering is focused on mid-sized companies and entrepreneurs in the Netherlands, Germany and the United Kingdom.
-Retail client savings products are offered in the Netherlands, Germany and Belgium, and mortgage loans are offered in the Netherlands.
+Retail client savings products are offered in the Netherlands.